eherra/catebook/README.md

 You fill the information with any info you want to provide.
 Limits for fields 4-30 characters (min.
 4, max.
 30).
 In a case username is taken, you will get error message to the username input field.

-After pressing register page you will be redirected to login page where you can enter your username and password combination you just created.
+After pressing register page you will be redirected to login page where you can enter your username/password combination you just created.

 **Succesfull login leads to a page below:**
 <img src="https://github.com/eherra/catebook/blob/main/src/main/resources/images/frontpage.png" witdth="827%" height="519">

 ### Searching for other cates
-If you want to search for other cates from the platform, press "Search profile" from navigation bar and you will be direceted to **page below:**
+If you want to search for other cates from the platform, press **Search profiles** from navigation bar and you will be direceted to **page below:**
 <img src="https://github.com/eherra/catebook/blob/main/src/main/resources/images/searchpage.png" witdth="827%" height="519">

 From the page you can search for Cates around the platform by their cate name.